Quantitative merging for time-inhomogeneous Markov chains in non-decreasing environments via functional inequalities: Introduction

-Furthermore, we denote Let $\mu_t^{\mu_0}:=\mu_0 K_{0,t}$ be the law of $X_t^{\mu_0}$.
-When $\mu_0$ is the Dirac mass at point $x$, we use the shorthand notation $\mu_t^x$ instead of $\mu_t^{\mu_0}$.\\~\\ Merging corresponds to the property of forgetting the initial law of the Markov chain.
+Merging corresponds to the property of forgetting the initial law of the Markov chain.
 To quantify this property, we control the distance between the distributions after $t$ steps of two chains driven by the same Markov transition operators and started at two distinct initial conditions.
+We work with the total variation distance and when $V$ is finite, it is interesting to consider the separation distance.
+We recall that these distances are defined as:

-Therefore, we aim to find bounds as precise as possible on the following quantities:
+Therefore, we aim to find bounds as precise as possible on the following quantities for $(x,y)\in V$ and $t\geq 1$:

-where $d_{TV}$ and $s$ are respectively the classical total variation distance and the separation distance.\\~\\ Imitating \cite{SZ2}, we define the following quantities: \begin{definition} Let $\eta$ be in $(0;1)$.
-Let $x,y$ in $V$.
-Define the $\eta$-merging time related to $x,y$ by:
+Imitating \cite{SZ2}, we define the following quantities: \begin{definition} Let $\eta\in (0,1)$ and $x,y$ in $V$.
+We define the $\eta$-merging time related to $x,y$ and the relative-sup $\eta$-merging time related to $x,y$ respectively by: